openmmslicer/openmmslicer/README.rst

 Installation
 ------------

 This package requires OpenMM and OpenMMTools.
-Afterwards, it can be installed from ``pip``:
+Afterwards, it can be installed by running ``setup.py``:

 .. code-block:: bash

-    pip install openmmslicer
+    python setup.py install

 Getting Started